Quick start#

 exit # or Ctrl+D

-Use conda normally#
+Use conda commands#

-All conda commands work transparently through cx:
+Ordinary conda commands can be run through cx:

 cx install -n myenv scipy matplotlib